karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-1.md

 # **Choosing the correct instrument**

-Choosing the correct instrument to report Measurements is critical to achieving better efficiency, easing consumption for the user, and maintaining clarity in the semantics of the metric stream.
+Choosing the correct instrument to report measurements is critical to achieving better efficiency, easing consumption for the user, and maintaining clarity in the semantics of the metric stream.

 **I want to count something**
 - If the value is monotonically increasing (the delta value is always non-negative), use a ``Counter``